-FOR MEDICINAL AND PRIVATE USE What Shall We Drink!
+FOR MEDICINAL AND PRIVATE USE.
+What Shall We Drink!

-UDOLPHO WOLFE'S PURE COGNIAC BRANDY, Imported and bottled by himself, warranted pur-and the best quality, with his certificates on the bot
+UDOLPHO WOLFE'S PURE COGNIAC BRANDY,

+Imported and bottled by himself, warranted pure and the best quality, with his certificates on the bot-tle, and his seal on the cork.

 UDOLPHO WOLFE'S PURE PORT WINE.
-Imported and bottled by himself, put up for medicinan use, with his certificate on the bottle; warranted pure and of the best quality.
+Imported and bottled by himself, put up for medic nan use, with his certificate on the bottle; warranter nure and of the best quality.

-UDOLPHO WOLFE'S PURE SHERRY WINE, Imported and bottled by himself, the same as Port Wine.
+UDOLPHO WOLFE'S PURE SHERRY Imported and bottled by himself, the same as Por

-UDOLPHO WOLFE'S PURE MADEIRA WINE.
-Imported and bottled by himself for private and medical use, the best Wine ever offered to the trade in bottles.
+UDOLPHO WOLFE'S PURE MADEIRA WINE, Imported and bottled by himself for private and me dicinal use, the best Wine ever offered to the trade in bottles.
 This Wine is warranted perfectly pure.

-RUM.
-ST. CROIX RUM, SCOTCH AND IRISH WHISKEY All the above imported and bottled by bimself, carranted pure and of the best quality.
+DOLPHO WOLFE'S PURE JAMAICA RUM, ST. CROIX RUM, SCOTCH AND

+IRISH WHISKEY All the above imported and bottled by himself warranted pure and of the best quality.
 TO THE PUBLIC.

 TO THE PUBLIC.